 MOD AFCP/28A23A2A3/2

-5.526 In the bands 19.7-20.2 GHz and 29.5-30 GHz in Region 2, and in the bands 20.1-20.2 GHz and 29.9-30 GHz in Regions 1 and 3, networks which are both in the fixed-satellite service and in the mobile-satellite service may include links between earth stations at specified or unspecified points or while in motion, through one or more satellites for point-to-point and point-to-multipoint communications.
+5.526 In the bands 19.7-20.2 GHz and 29.5-30 GHz, networks which are in the fixed-satellite service may include links between earth stations at specified or unspecified points or while in motion, through one or more satellites for point-to-point and point-to-multipoint communications in accordance with Resolution [AFCP-A92-ESOMPS] (WRC-15).

 Reasons: Adoption of this proposal would remove the inconsistency in application of RR No. 5.526 and bring out harmonization in all the regions of the 19.7-20.2 GHz and 29.5-30 GHz bands for UCs.
 500 MHz of spectrum each in the uplink and downlink will be available to support important and growing global communication requirements on an equal basis.
 This would also allow the coordination, notification and recording of these earth stations will be done on an equal basis in all Regions.